The Washington Post

 CRYSTAL WAHPEPAH CELEBRATES NATIVE FOODS IN HER NEW RESTAURANT Alongside a majestic orange oak tree, five figures offer sacred foods from their respective Indigenous cultures: Peruvian potatoes, Mayan corn, Ohlone acorns, and Lakota bison.
 In the center, a Kickapoo woman holds a basket of squash.
 The mural, embodies the concept behind Wahpepah’s Kitchen, the first Native American woman–owned restaurant in California... |

-Anna Mindess is an award-winning writer and journalist focusing on food, culture, travel and immigrants’ stories.
+Anna Mindess is a multi-award-winning writer and journalist focusing on food, culture, travel and immigrants’ stories.
 Her work has appeared in The Los Angeles Times, The Washington Post, AFAR, Paste Magazine, Atlas Obscura, Edible East Bay Magazine, KQED Bay Area Bites, and many other publications.
 Anna also works as an American Sign Language/English interpreter and is the author of several books and co-creator of several films about Deaf Culture that are used to train ASL students and interpreters around the world.

 |